seduerr91/seduerr91.github.io/_projects/(0) Bildungskarenz.md

 ### Results of week May 18-22

 - MIT project: Got the infrastructure live which was a pain in the ass.
 However, delivered on time.
 Peter was very satisfied.
-Read about it here [Plant Identifier](https://plantions.github.io/project/2020/05/21/infrastructure.html).
+Read about it here [Leaf Identifier](https://plantions.github.io/project/2020/05/21/infrastructure.html).
 - DL-Scientist: Worked on TimeSeries skill, and finished half a certificate but find constant difficulties of continuing to do these exercises.
 Will need special review to get more productive.
 - Startup: Had to scale down because of MIT deadline but found an interesting book on my project.
 Hence, I will finish this book this week, and I commit to spend EUR 300 on Google Cloud Platform to get my product started next week.
 - Public Voice: Blog article is written on coding, yet I want to take time to improve.